SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/display-payment-ui/index.md

 ## Display Payment UI

 There are a couple of decisions to be made when you are presenting your payment UI.
-You have the choice between a payment menu with all the payment instruments you want to offer, or with a single available payment instrument using instrument mode.
+You have the choice between a payment menu with all the payment methods you want to offer, or with a single available payment method using instrument mode.

-Regardless of the number of instruments available to the payer, you also need to choose between `Redirect` and `Seamless View`.
+Regardless of the number of payment methods available to the payer, you also need to choose between `Redirect` and `Seamless View`.

 With `Redirect`, the payer is sent to a Swedbank Pay page where we handle the purchase process.
 The payer is redirected back to you when the purchase is